geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 18. Select **Save**.
 Scotty Heyward should now appear in the list of mailboxes.

-19. Leave the **Exchange admin center** open in Internet Explorer and do not close the Exchange Server VM.
+19. Leave the on-premises **Exchange admin center** open in Internet Explorer and do not close the Exchange Server VM.

 ### Task 2: Create Group Accounts to Test Synchronization